Begun 2015 | 3,200 words

 HTML, blah, blah, blah

 WordPress.com is a nice, free, open-source blog platform.
 You can buy upgrades, but they don’t hassle you.
-The WordPress Foundation is a nonprofit organization.
+Much.Update: They introduced ads.
+Not so nice.
+To keep my posts ad-free, I now pay £3 a month for a ‘Personal Plan’.
+You’re welcome.

 I’d like to have more readers and more feedback, but despite reading all the tips and trying many of them out, I still don’t know how to get more visitors – apart from emailing relevant people.